Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/projects.md

 1. Additionally, I had redesigned a framework that enables the onset of the machine code generation of new instructions once released by architecture inside the compiler backend.
 I was marked Subject Matter Expert for this as well.

-Enlisted below are some of the old projects I had worked on and hence might vary in complexity.]
+Older Projects
 =================================================

-*  Title:                Opt - Gen : Compiler Optimizer Generator
+ Title: Opt - Gen : Compiler Optimizer Generator
    ===============================================================
-   Institution:    Indian Institute of Technology, Bombay, India Short Description:
+   <strong> Institution:    Indian Institute of Technology, Bombay, India </strong>
+   Short Description:
     The project aimed in automatic generation of compiler optimizers given an analysis and expected transformation.(E.g. Generate an optimizer using a modified live variable analysis for dead code elimination.)
     It used Data Flow Analysis-DFA.
     The existing version supported only Intra-procedural DFA and was inefficient in terms of performance.